TechLabs-Berlin/wt21-giving/Blogpost_DS.md

 * Lemmatize
 * Tokenize

-This Cleaning Process results in two new columns named "clean_description" and "tok_lem_description"
+This Cleaning Process results in two new columns named "clean_description" and "tok_lem_description".
+After that we used a pretained model and applied it to the descriptions, retrieved the embedded vectors as matrix and the predict the 3 best matching charities with the model.

+## Connect Data with Frontend

+To connect the data with the frontend of our app we decided to use Firebase.
+Therefor with the help of our mentor we prepared the data and imported it (see import_data_to_firebase.py).
+For the app we used the data of Charity Navigator as it offers better usability for our purpose.
+To further improve the project from DS point of view the integration of the data in the app should have been connected earlier and better.
+In the beginning we dicussed possible use of data to integrate to the app but throughout the project didn't focus on implementing Machine Learning or Data Analytics results in the app yet due to a lack of time.

-## Libraries used
+## Python Libraries used

 * Pandas
 * Numpy